wp-plugins/folders/readme.txt

 == Changelog ==

+= 1.2.11 =
+- Added limited support for Bulk media editing.
+(Full support coming soon, some users may experience issues with the bulk editor for the time being).

 = 1.2.10 =
 - Removed function init causing AJAX errors with wordpress.
 (To be fixed in a later version).